 By Dr. Kristin Shaw

 My passion for osteoarthritis and chronic pain management stems from having been a mom to 3 dogs with arthritis and chronic pain.
 Bella, Bailey and Beans (Yellow Lab, Pit X and Frenchie) taught me more than any textbook, residency or training course ever could about the challenges and heart aches that come with trying to keep your beloved friend comfortable.
 In particular, I learned that if you wait too long to identify and treat pain, it becomes extremely hard to control, and ultimately you are left making the hardest but most compassionate decision possible to end pain once and for all.
-That was 10 years ago and I have spent the last decade dedicated to learning and teaching about how to identify arthritis and chronic pain, ways we can reduce the progression of arthritis, methods to control pain, and how to improve the quality of life for dogs with arthritis and their caregivers.
+That was over 10 years ago and I have spent the last decade dedicated to learning and teaching about how to identify arthritis and chronic pain, ways we can reduce the progression of arthritis, methods to control pain, and how to improve the quality of life for dogs with arthritis and their caregivers.

 My pro-active approach for Arrow:

 - Maintaining a lean body condition: For the first month or so that I had Arrow he was an adorable roly-poly, chunky Lab puppy.
-But I knew that the most important thing I could do to reduce the chances of arthritis was to keep Arrow on the lean side of normal by not over-feeding him.
+But I knew that the most important thing I could do to reduce the chances of joint disease and arthritis was to keep Arrow on the lean side of normal by not over-feeding him.
 I will admit, this is really hard to do in a growing puppy (especially a Lab!) while you are also training them using treats.
 I fed Arrow a high quality commercial dog food formulated for large breed puppies.
 I adjusted his food based on his body condition, and this almost always meant feeding less than the bag recommended.
 We used a portion of his food as training treats and a few other low-calorie training treats.
-Once he was full grown we switched to a commercial fresh cooked diet that was formulated by a veterinary nutritionist for about 75% of his meals, and kibble for the remainder.
-He does get treats (including human food- blueberries, watermelon, apples, carrots) and Kongs frozen with pumpkin to help keep him feeling full, but these dont make up any more than 10% of his daily calories.
+Once he was full grown, we switched to a commercial fresh cooked diet that was formulated by a veterinary nutritionist for about 75% of his meals, and kibble for the remainder.
+He does get treats (including human food- blueberries, watermelon, apples, carrots) and Kongs frozen with pumpkin for enrichment and to help keep him feeling full, but these don’t make up any more than 10% of his daily calories.
 Arrow has a nice waistline when viewed from the top and the side– this is not common for English Labs and I am often asked what breed he is!

 - Appropriate exercise: When Arrow was a puppy, we worked on leash training and basic obedience skills and he played in the yard with Beans.
 I did not take him for purposeful runs and minimized opportunities for him to jump down or slip and slide.
 He got to play with other friends when he came to work with me and he learned to walk in the underwater treadmill at a young age.
-(This backfired because he learned that when in water his feet should touch, so he is the only Lab that doesn’t swim).
+(This backfired because he learned that when in water his feet should touch, so he is the only Lab I know that doesn’t swim!).
 We started doing additional exercises working on body awareness, such as walking backwards and walking across uneven surfaces.
-Admittedly, I was very lucky that Arrow got to grow up in a rehab clinic.
+Admittedly, I was very lucky that Arrow got to grow up in a veterinary rehab clinic.
 Now that the practice I work in does not have a rehabilitation gym, Arrow continues to go for daily walks and we work his therapeutic exercises into our daily routine.
-The keys to exercise are to make it a regular part of your dog’s lifestyle by going for daily walks, ideally incorporating therapeutic exercises aimed at body awareness and muscle strengthening, and avoiding high impact (jumping down, aggressive fetching or ball play).
+The keys to exercise are to make it a regular part of your dog’s lifestyle by going for daily walks, ideally incorporating therapeutic exercises aimed at body awareness and muscle strengthening, and avoiding high impact activity (jumping down, aggressive fetching or ball play).

 - RUGS!: Our house is covered in rugs.
 When we moved to a new house and there were beautiful hardwood floors and a beautiful wood staircase, I immediately covered them in rugs.
 Slippery floors + zoomies = recipe for injury and sore joints.
 Even now that Arrow is less prone to zoomies (though he will chase his younger brother around the house), it is clear that he prefers to walk on the carpeted areas versus anywhere that is exposed.
 Importantly, there is a rug at the base of the stairs and outside of his kennel so he has traction when he is getting up.
 I truly believe that rugs are the unsung hero of arthritis management.